CURVX/Git-Practice/README.md

 - `git log` to get the hash of the commit you would like to cherry-pick and copy first 6-7 characters.
 - `git checkout <branchName>` move to the barnch where you would like to copy/bring over that commit.
+- `git cherry-pick <hash>` will bring the changes to the branch and will commit it.

+### Cherry-pick without commit

-- `git cherry-pick <hash>` will paste the commit to the branch but it still exists in the old branch.
+- `git cherry-pick <hash> -n` will bring the changes to the branch and will put the code in staged area. `-n` means no commit.

 Click on the [:arrow_up:](#-quick-links) arrow to move to the top